markusjuhanio/lemmikkihaku-ts/README.md

-# This is only for personal example usage.
+# This is only here for my personal example usage.

 https://www.lemmikkihaku.fi